Wenz111/Pikachu11/README.md

 ## AI Project #2 - Pneumonia Detection
 <p>
-  Chest X-ray image data set is taken from Kaggle.<br />
+  Chest X-ray image data set are taken from Kaggle.<br />
   The Pneumonia detection category are divided into 2 category, that is:<br />
 </p>
 <ol>